The mission of the South Florida Chamber Ensemble is to improve the lives of South Florida residents through music.

 3. Assist emerging artists through an Emerging Artists’ Coalition to help artists of all genres all over the world share their art with others

-4. Promote the music of American composers with a specific focus on local living composers.
+4. Promote the music of unsung composers, including female composers, composers of color, composers with disabilities, and American composers with a specific focus on local living composers.

 5. Educate our audiences about the composers and the stories behind the music they wrote.